-Also being developed for ERGO are glass "resistive plate chamber" (RPC) detectors, which are larger and
+Also being developed for ERGO are glass "resistive plate chamber" (RPC) detectors, which are larger and sensitive only to high-energy particles.
+RPC detectors operate at much higher voltage and are not commercially available, so the ERGO project is hoping to develop a suitable detector for its use.
+These detectors will detect fewer counts of Earth-based background radiation (such as those resulting from radon in the air) and their larger area will increase the likelihood of detecting the cosmic-ray muons of interest.

-- sensitive only to high-energy particles and operate at much higher voltage.
-These detectors will detect fewer counts of Earth-based background radiation, such as those resulting from radon in the air, and their larger area will increase the likelihood of detecting cosmic-ray muons. - 2.
-Timestamp Generators: The essence of a distributed telescope system is to coordinate the observations of many observation sites.
+- 2. Timestamp Generators: The essence of a distributed telescope system is coordinating the observations of many observation sites.
 Cosmic ray events are detected at each site, and a data packet containing the location and precise time of the event is uploaded to the central database server.
 These data packets are called "timestamps." - 3.
 GPS Receiver: In order to provide high resolution in position and time, each Timestamp Generator contains a GPS receiver that determines the unit's location and provides a very precise time reference from the GPS satellite system. - 4.
-Timestamp Generator Logic: In order to produce a timestamp data packet, which includes the local latitude, longitude, altitude, date, time, and fractions of second when the event was detected, integrated logic circuits and microprocessors measure and manipulate the signals and data to produce the alphanumeric data.
+Timestamp Generator Logic: In order to produce a timestamp data packet, including the local latitude, longitude, altitude, date, time, and fractions of second when the event was detected, a circuit consisting of logic circuits and microprocessors manipulates the signals and data to produce the data packet.
 By using a crystal oscillator to divide seconds into a billion parts (nanoseconds), the logic produces timestamps precise to within a few meters of position and to within a few tenths of a microsecond of true "GPS time." - 5.
-Internet Connection: Once an event is detected and a timestamp generated, a miniature internet server system within the Timestamp Generator uploads the timestamp to the central database server by way of an Ethernet cable connected to the LAN at the site where the system is located.
+Internet Connection: Once an event is detected and a timestamp generated, a miniature Ethernet server within the Timestamp Generator uploads the timestamp to the central database server by way of an cable connected to the LAN at the site where the system is located.
 The only outside resources that the participating organizations need to supply are power and a LAN connection with internet connectivity.